Academic Catalog

 MATH 362 Topics In Geometry 3.00

-A proof-based course in modern geometry with an emphasis in Euclidean Geometry.
-Topics include: lines, polygons, circles, congruence and similarity, area of shapes, compass and straight edge constructions, axioms of incidence, and Playfrair's axiom.
+A proof-based course in modern geometry with an emphasis on Euclidean Geometry.
+Topics include: lines, polygons, circles, congruence and similarity, area of shapes, compass and straight edge constructions, axioms of incidence, and Playfair’s Axiom.

 Prerequisites: